sara-nl/griddocs/source/Pages/Practices/topos/clients/topos_perl_client.rst

 Creating a job submission file
 ===============================

-The job submission file is a regular JDL file with the following properties:
+The job submission file is a regular :ref:`Job Description Language <jdl>` file with the following properties:

-* the job type must be "Parametric"
+* the job type must be ``Parametric``
 * the number of parameters is the number of machines that should be used per job submit
-* the executable must be '/usr/bin/perl'
+* the executable must be ``/usr/bin/perl``
-* the first argument must be the name of the script; so in the example above, the argument is 'example_pilotjob.pl'
+* the first argument must be the name of the script; so in the example above, the argument is ``example_pilotjob.pl``
 * the input sandbox must at least contain the two PerlToPoS perl modules and the name of the pilot job script

 We create a job submission file which will start the processing on 5 nodes.
-Replace <your VO name> with the name of your virtual organisation.
+Replace <your VO name> with the name of your Virtual Organisation.

 .. code-block:: cfg